rust-mcp-stack/rust-mcp-sdk/README.md

 - `2025_03_26` : Activates MCP Protocol version 2025-03-26
 - `2024_11_05` : Activates MCP Protocol version 2024-11-05

-> Note: MCP protocol versions are mutually exclusive—only one can be active at any given time.
+> Note: MCP protocol versions are mutually exclusive-only one can be active at any given time.

 ### Default Features